abhisekdutta507/documentation/mongodb/explain-the-basic-crud-commands/README.md

-## Explain the basic MongoDB commands
+## Explain the basic CRUD commands

 ### List the databases